My Night at Maud's: Themes

-One of the main themes concerns Pascal's Wager, which Jean-Louis and Vidal discuss.
-The conversations are directly inspired by an episode of the television series En profil dans le texte called l'Entretien sur Pascal (The interview on Pascal), which was made by Rohmer and included a similar debate between Brice Parain and Dominican Father Dominique Dubarle.
-The themes of chance and Pascal would be examined by Rohmer in his 1992 film A Tale of Winter.
+One of the main themes in the film concerns Pascal's Wager, which Jean-Louis and Vidal discuss.
+The conversations are directly inspired by a 1965 episode of the television series En profil dans le texte directed by Rohmer titled "l'Entretien sur Pascal" (The interview on Pascal), which included a similar debate between Brice Parain and Dominican Father Dominique Dubarle.
+Rohmer would again explore themes of Pascal (and other writers) in his 1992 film A Tale of Winter.